5 Steps You Can Use To Build a “First Team” Mindset

 When leaders have built trust with each other, it becomes significantly easier to manage change, exhibit vulnerability, and solve problems together.

-I was part of a team who looked and functioned as like example A in the drawing:
+I was part of a team that looked and functioned like example A in the drawing:

 When I fell out of my “First Team.”

 Things changed when I got a new boss close to me and considered myself a trusted confidant.
-Over time she went quiet, stopped sharing reasons for decisions and stopped responding.
-People were hired onto the leadership team I belonged to, whom I believed did not demonstrate the standards I expected of them.
+Over time, she became quiet, stopped sharing reasons for her decisions, and stopped responding.
+People were hired onto the leadership team I belonged to, who I believed did not demonstrate the standards I expected of them.
 My performance began to slip, and my reactions to events were not always as professional as I either hoped or was expected of me.

-In retrospect, all the signs pointed to the simple fact that I was nearing or had gone past my best before date as far as she was concerned.
+In retrospect, all the signs pointed to the simple fact that I was nearing or had gone past my best-before date as far as she was concerned.
 To be clear, I have never purported myself to be perfect in any regard.
-Still, in this case, I was dealing with a boss who was not providing me precise and proper performance management nor effective leadership.
+Still, in this case, I was dealing with a boss who was not providing me with precise and proper performance management or effective leadership.

 As pictured in example B, I lost faith in my boss and much of the leadership team.

-So much so that I focused on my team, and slowly but surely, I became more and more isolated from the organization’s objectives.
+To the point that I focused on my team, and slowly but surely, I became increasingly isolated from the organization’s objectives.

 Other Examples of a Broken “First Team”

 Imagine a world where the top leaders in your organization are gathered to solve the company’s most pressing challenges.
-Instead of coming together as a team focused on solving that problem, they approach the exercise more concerned about their self-interest than solving the company’s needs, as pictured in example D above.
+Instead of coming together as a team focused on solving the problem, they approach the exercise more concerned with their own self-interest than with addressing the company’s needs, as illustrated in example D above.

 Or are you part of a leadership team so disconnected from the rest of the company that they have